Andy-t-bennett/ARM-Assembly-on-Mac-OS/02-hello-world/README.md

 ## Setting Up the Entry Point

-To start, ARM requires we set a `.global` label for the `_start` (or the entry point of our code).
-The global keyword allows the linker to see where the code actually starts.
-Think of global as setting a function to public.
+To start, we need to set a `.global` directive so the linker can see where our code starts.
+The global keyword makes `_start` visible to the linker - think of it like setting a function to public.

 ```asm
 .global _start